 is a form of suffering itself and is not what I'm referring to here.

 our relationship to desire so that it becomes obvious.
 We are embracing our

 life as it unfolds and feeling the effects of our actions.
 We are quite

 naturally unraveling patterns of grasping and avoidance that occupy

 attention.
 We are doing this in a way that is not based on an assumption

 that anything (including our vasanas or desires) is really an obstacle or

 problem.
 Even vasanas do not prove that we are not awakened.
 Energy and

 attention is becoming freed from patterns by acknowledging and embracing

 what appears, even or especially in duality.
-In other words we
+In other words we consciously

-direction and consciously identify with our bodies, feelings and thoughts.
+consciously identify with our bodies, feelings and thoughts.
 By both

 consciously identifying through merging attention with our limited selves

-through continuous discriminative awareness (forms of self inquiry)
+through continuous discriminative awareness (forms of self inquiry) we work

 Tantra: Embracing Desire

 There are two (or maybe three) aspects to unraveling desire and enhancing

 our capacity to simply rest that I'd like to explore here.